theforeman/theforeman.org/plugins/foreman_discovery/18.0/index.md

     # yum install tfm-rubygem-foreman_discovery

+on EL7 or

+    # yum install rubygem-foreman_discovery

-on Fedora and Red Hat systems or
+on EL8 or

     # apt-get install ruby-foreman-discovery